ciscoheat/superforms-web/src/routes/concepts/client-validation/+page.md

 }
 ```

+## Realtime validators

+The built-in browser validation can be a bit constrained (pun intented), for example you can't easily control the position and appearance of the error messages.
+Instead you can set the `validators` option to a Zod schema, which is the most convenient, but increases the size of the client bundle a bit.
+A more lightweight alternative is to use a custom validation object.

 ### validators

-If you think the built-in browser validation is too constraining (pun intented), you can set the `validators` option to a Zod schema, which is the most convenient, but increases the size of the client bundle a bit.
-A more lightweight alternative is to use a custom validation object:

 ```ts
 validators: AnyZodObject | {